cakephp/docs/fr/controllers/middleware.rst

 Ajouter un Middleware à partir des Plugins
 ------------------------------------------

-After the middleware stack has been prepared by the application, the ``Server.buildMiddleware`` event is triggered.
+After the middleware queue has been prepared by the application, the ``Server.buildMiddleware`` event is triggered.
 This event can be useful to add middleware from plugins.
 Plugins can register listeners in their bootstrap scripts, that add middleware::